 Capital Cascades Trail Park

-Capital Cascades Trail Park is a linear urban park located in Tallahassee, Florida.
-The park stretches approximately 2.7 miles, starting from Franklin Boulevard and extending westward along FAMU Way.
-It serves multiple purposes, functioning as both a recreational space and a stormwater management facility.
+Capital Cascades Trail Park is a linear urban park stretching approximately 2.7 miles, starting from Franklin Boulevard and extending westward along FAMU Way.
+The park serves multiple purposes, functioning as both a recreational space and a stormwater management facility.

 The park is part of a larger project that combines conventional drainage with green infrastructure to help combat flooding in the area.
 It features a series of interconnected ponds and waterways designed to slow down, filter, and store runoff during major storm events.